DataTron-io/docker-service/README.md

   congratulations :)
 ```

-If an error occurs during integration testing, the error report will be generated in the terminal window
+If an error occurs during integration testing, the error report will be generated in the terminal window.
 A sample errorneous output is as shown below:
 ```
 (base) ngzhiyong@Ngs-MacBook-Pro docker-service % tox